 The Academic Regulations address all regulatory aspects relevant to the maintenance of academic standards of taught provision.
 Variations and exemptions to these are recorded in the relevant programme specification, discussed at validation and approved by the Regulatory Framework Committee.
 The Regulatory Framework Committee monitors and approves revisions to the academic and regulatory framework, which in turn is approved by Academic Board.

 Continual Monitoring is the primary means by which the University assures itself on an on-going basis that academic standards and quality are maintained.
+The continual monitoring process has been aligned to the Office for Students (OfS) conditions for registration and the Quality Assurance Agency (QAA) quality code.
 The process involves the evaluation of evidence including student feedback, performance data such as degree outcomes, external examiner feedback and module evaluation for example.

 The University has a long-standing commitment to widening access and social mobility and offers a diverse range of provision designed to meet the varied needs of different groups of learners, including flexible study modes (both on campus and digitally enabled).

 Our key strategic focus is articulated via several institutional strategies and policies designed to provide high quality learning and teaching for all learners.
-For example, our Learning and Teaching Strategy 2016-2020 (which won Teaching & Learning Strategy of the Year at the Times Higher Education Leadership and Management Awards in recognition of its positive institutional impact on graduate employability and teaching quality), and our progress in building student and staff digital capabilities.
-Other examples include our Technology Enhanced Learning Strategy (2017-2021) and the Student Experience Framework (2017-2020).
+For example, our Learning and Teaching Strategy* and our progress in building student and staff digital capabilities.
+Other examples include our Technology Enhanced Learning Strategy, the Student Experience Framework, Personal Academic Tutoring Policy and Anonymous Marking Policy.

 We recognise the role of assessment and feedback in enabling students to have positive degree outcomes.
 Given our applied focus in education, we embed authentic assessment approaches in our programmes through formative and summative feedback, and a varied range of assessment types e.g. presentations, exhibitions, performances, group work, practical assignments, case studies, and viva voce examination.